threefoldtecharchive/jumpscaleX_libs_extra/JumpscaleLibsExtra/tools/threebot_deploy/README.md

 ## How to deploy threebot wikis

-- You should create/use a machine for DNS hosting to control the subdomains using CoreDNS and TCPRouter (TFGateway).
+- You can create/use a machine for DNS hosting to control the subdomains using [CoreDNS](https://github.com/coredns/coredns) and [TCPRouter](https://github.com/xmonader/tcprouter) (TFGateway) if you don't have a machine with domain.
 - Then create another machine to deploy the wikis on.

 ## Deploy DNS Hoster

-- create a new instance of threebot deploy tool for dnshoster.
+- **create a new instance of threebot deploy tool for dnshoster.**

 ```python
 kosmos